fluxninja/aperture/docs/content/reference/policies/spec.md

   Treating invalid inputs as "unknowns" has a consequence that the result might end up being valid even when some inputs are invalid.
 For example, `unknown && false == false`, because the result would end up false no matter if first signal was true or false.
-On the other hand, `unknown && true == unknown`.
+Conversely, `unknown && true == unknown`.

   :::